What Is a Diocesan Priest?

 What Are the Programs Available For a Man Considering the Possibility of Priesthood?

-If you are a man older than college age and are considering the priesthood then you should also contact the Vocation Director.
-The Diocese does have programs for older men who are seriously reflecting upon the Lord's call to priesthood.
+If you are a man older than college age and are considering the priesthood then you can also contact the Vocation Director.
+The Diocese does have programs for older men who are seriously reflecting upon the Lord’s call to priesthood.